-Whether you are planning to spend your holidays staying at home or traveling somewhere, there are many things you need to manage beforehand and your work should be one of those things, especially when you cannot afford to leave it alone.
+Whether you are planning to spend your holidays staying at home or travelling somewhere, there are many things you need to manage beforehand and your work should be one of those things, especially when you cannot afford to leave it alone.

-1. Make and follow a to-do list
+1. Make and follow a to-do list:

 You will obviously have a number of things you want/need to do during this holiday season, including your work things and personal things.

 The best idea to avoid getting overwhelmed or stressed is to make a to-do list.

 This will not only help you organize things but also it will help you finish everything on time.